 (3) To decide if WG SE should be tasked to carry out compatibility studies between different Broadband DA2GC systems (intra-service sharing).

-It was also emphasised by the meeting that there are some similarities between a Broadband DA2GC system and a satellite system, e.g. because of the high altitude of the radio stations.
+It was also emphasised by the meeting that there are some similarities between a Broadband DA2GC system and a satellite system, e.g. because of the high altitude of the aircraft stations.
 It was mentioned by one proponent of the Broadband DA2GC system as described in ETSI TR 103 054 that, by considering the conclusions as described in sections 4.2 and 4.3 below, two frequency bands (2 400-2 483.5 MHz and 5 855-5 875 MHz) out of category 1 are not suitable for this system because no compatibility can be achieved and one frequency band (3 400-3 600 MHz) looks very difficult for a possible future implementation.
 Therefore other parts of the spectrum need to be studied in order to find a solution within an appropriate time frame.

 4.2 Frequency band 3 400-3 600 MHz